 To add or remove metrics from the chart, hit “Add metrics”, tick/untick the checkbox, and apply the changes.

-The SERP results in the table are determined by the keyword you choose from the drop-down menu.
+The SERP results in the table are determined either by the keyword you choose from the drop-down menu or by visibility.

-Under the chart, you will find pages displayed in search results for the selected keyword or added manually during the audit setup.
-The score shows page quality based on keywords, marketing parameters, and technical metrics adjusted to the average value of the selected range of top search results.
+In Keywords mode, under the chart, you will either find pages displayed in search results for the selected keyword or pages added manually during the audit setup.
+The score shows page quality based on keywords, marketing parameters, and technical metrics—all of which are adjusted to the average value of the selected range of top search results.
 It depends on the number of issues found on the analyzed page and the weight of each issue.